cameronjacobson/SimpleHttpClient/README.md

 # SimpleHttpClient

-Simple HTTP Client in PHP
+Simple HTTP Client in PHP (not tested against most recent pecl-event)

 ## see examples in: